-The power cord (or shore power cord) is used to connect your RV to a suitable external power receptacle.
-When connected, this heavy duty cord will both CARRY electricity to, and GROUND your RV.
+The power cord (or shore power cord) connects your RV to an external power receptacle.
+This heavy duty cord has a dual purpose.

-BEFORE connecting your power cord ALWAYS:
+- It carries voltage and current to your RV from the external power receptacle, and - Grounds your RV electrical system through the external power receptacle.

-- TEST the external power receptacle or electrical box with a Line Monitor / Outlet Tester (customer supplied). - DO NOT connect the power cord if the Line Monitor indicates REVERSE POLARITY or an OPEN GROUND.
+ALWAYS use a Line Monitor/Outlet Tester (customer supplied) to test the external power receptacle or electrical box BEFORE connecting your power cord.

+• NEVER connect the power cord if the line monitor indicates REVERSE POLARITY or an OPEN GROUND.